kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-But, if you accept the request, the system will have the specific function for indivisual customer.
+But, if you accept the request, the system will have the specific function for individual customer.

 As a result, the system will be complex.